 March 11, 2011: An Earthquake Precipitates Crisis

-2:46 pm: The westward moving Pacific Plate, an oceanic tectonic plate, lurches downwards beneath the North American plate, causing an earthquake 43 miles off the northeastern coast of Honshu, Japan’s most populous island.
+2:46 pm: The westward-moving Pacific Plate, an oceanic tectonic plate, lurches downwards beneath the Okhotsk plate along the Japan Trench, causing an earthquake 43 miles off the northeastern coast of Honshu, Japan’s most populous island.
 The earthquake has a magnitude of 9.1, making it the largest earthquake in Japan’s history—and one of the five most powerful earthquakes globally recorded since modern record-keeping began.

 3:27 p.m.: The earthquake sets off a tsunami.
 The first wave arrives at the Fukushima Daiichi Nuclear Power Plant in the form of a 13-foot-high wave, which is deflected by a sea wall built to withstand waves up to 33 feet high.